Cayenne pepper is a hot chili pepper in the Capsicum family that is frequently added to dishes to enhance their flavor.

 Here, we provide a nutritional breakdown of cayenne pepper, an in-depth look at its possible health benefits, how to incorporate more cayenne pepper into your diet, and any potential health risks of consuming cayenne pepper.

 Here are some key points about cayenne pepper.
 More detail and supporting information is in the main article.

-- The chili originated in Central and South America - it is named after the capital city of the French Guiana, Cayenne
+- The chili originated in Central and South America - it is named after a city of the same name in French Guiana

 - Cayenne pepper has been a part of Native American cuisine and medicine for at least 9,000 years.